-{ \textbf{Correlation shift.} We consider the correlation shift problem in this paper.
-In such problem, there exists a set $\mathcal{Z}$ such that there are spurious correlations between $z \in \mathcal{Z}$ and the label $y$.
-When the spurious correlation changes with the environment, the model that utilizes the spurious correlation may face a performance breakdown on the new test environment.
+We consider the correlation shift problem in this paper.
+In a supervised learning setting, the goal is to learn the labeling function $f: \mathcal{X}\rightarrow\mathcal{Y}$, which is consistent in all environments.
+However, there often exists a variable set $\mathcal{Z}$ such that there are spurious correlations between $Z \in \mathcal{Z}$ and the label $Y$.
+When the spurious correlation changes with the environment, the model that utilizes the spurious correlation may face a performance breakdown in the new test environment.
 Spurious correlations may originate from the data generation process or selection bias, which is very common in reality.

 Consider a binary classification problem of cows and camels (see Figure \ref{cg}).
 We assume that the animal category and background are the two attributes that contribute to the generation of an image.
 Our goal is to predict the animal category $Y$ from image $X$, and the background is denoted by $Z$.
 The image $X$ is the result of the total effect of the two attributes.
 We assume that the value of $Y$ is changed from ``cow'' to ``camel'' during the data generation process.
 So the animal in the image $X$ is changed.
 Meanwhile, the cow is more likely to be on the grass, while the camel is more likely to be in the desert.
 Therefore, $Z$ may change from ``grass'' to ``desert'' as $Y$ changes, changing the background in the image $X$.
-We define the correlation shift as follow, which is consistent with that in \cite{ye2022ood}. \begin{definition}[Correlation shift] Assume that we have a training environment $e_{S} \in \mathcal{E}_{train}$ and a test environment $e_{T} \in \mathcal{E}_{test}$, whose probability distributions are $\mathbb{P}^{e_{S}}$ and $\mathbb{P}^{e_{T}}$, respectively.
+We define the correlation shift as follow, which is consistent with that in \cite{ye2022ood}. \begin{definition}[Correlation shift] Assume that we have a training environment $e_{S} \in \mathcal{E}_{train}$ and a test environment $e_{T} \in \mathcal{E}_{test}$, whose probability density functions are $\mathbb{P}^{e_{S}}$ and $\mathbb{P}^{e_{T}}$, respectively.
 Assume that $\mathbb{P}^{e_{S}}(y)=\mathbb{P}^{e_{T}}(y)$ for every $y \in \mathcal{Y}$, and that $e_{S}$ and $e_{T}$ share the same labeling function.
 Then there exists correlation shift between $e_{S}$ and $e_{T}$ if there exists a set $\mathcal{Z}$ such that